 Placerville Pedestrian Accident Lawyer

 At AutoAccident.com, we’ve successfully defended the rights of Placerville pedestrians to get fair compensation for many years.
-Our legal team not only provides compassionate, helpful support but keeps our clients in the loop as their claim progresses.
-We’re all family and work hard to ease the financial burden faced by many pedestrians injured by someone else’s negligence.What Qualifies as a Pedestrian?
+Our legal team provides compassionate, helpful support and keeps our clients in the loop as their claim progresses.
+We’re all family and work hard to ease the financial burden faced by many pedestrians injured by someone else’s negligence.What is Considered a Pedestrian?

-Every day, most people are pedestrians, at least for short periods of time.
-A pedestrian is someone who walks on foot or uses mobility aids such as a wheelchair or cane.
-A pedestrian can also be someone on a skateboard, scooter, walking a bicycle, or pushing a baby stroller.
-Although some pedestrians who are injured are strictly on foot, others may be walking to their car after grocery shopping or into a restaurant.What Kind of Compensation Can I Claim After a Pedestrian Accident?
+Every day, most people are pedestrians, at least for short periods.
+A pedestrian walks on foot or uses mobility aids such as a wheelchair or cane.
+A pedestrian can also be someone on a skateboard, or scooter, walking a bicycle, or pushing a baby stroller.
+Although some injured pedestrians are strictly on foot, others may walk to their car after grocery shopping or into a restaurant.Recoverable Damages in a Pedestrian Accident

-- Lost wages from being unable to work are recoverable, including any bonuses or the value of additional perks of the job.
+- Lost wages from being unable to work are recoverable, including any bonuses or the value of additional job perks.

-- Lost earning capacity is added if the injured pedestrian has to take a lower-paying job, and the difference is factored into the settlement.
-If they can no longer work, that is factored in too until the age of retirement.
+- Lost earning capacity is added if the injured pedestrian takes a lower-paying job, and the difference is factored into the settlement.
+If they can no longer work, that is factored in too until retirement.

-- Disfigurement such as scarring or a lost limb can be recovered for the injured party’s mental suffering.
+- Disfigurements such as scarring or a lost limb can be recovered for the injured party’s mental suffering.

 - Loss of consortium, companionship, and affection for the spouse is recoverable.

-- Mental anguish is recoverable, which may include anxiety, nightmares or sleeplessness.
-In some cases, the injured party may develop post-traumatic stress disorder, which requires professional treatment.
+- Mental anguish is recoverable, which may include anxiety, nightmares, or sleeplessness.
+Sometimes, the injured party may develop post-traumatic stress disorder requiring professional treatment.

 Accidents involving pedestrians are generally caused by the driver of a motor vehicle.
 However, not all of them are.
 According to the National Safety Council, 7,668 people died in 2019 due to a pedestrian accident.
-Some of the most common causes of a pedestrian injury accident include:
+Some of the most common causes of pedestrian injury accidents include:

-- Distracted driving: Motorists who are busy texting, talking on a phone, chatting with passengers, and other activities can miss seeing a pedestrian until it’s too late.
+- Distracted driving: Motorists busy texting, talking on a phone, chatting with passengers, and doing other activities can miss seeing a pedestrian until it’s too late.

-- Drunk driving: When a driver has been drinking, their motor skills are impaired, and their judgment and ability to react quickly in an emergency.
-This makes it easy for the driver to miss seeing a pedestrian, especially after dark or during periods of inclement weather.
+- Drunk driving: When drivers drink, their motor skills, judgment, and ability to react quickly in an emergency are impaired.
+This makes it easy for the driver to miss seeing a pedestrian, especially after dark or during inclement weather.

-- Government negligence: When a government entity has failed to maintain crosswalks, traffic lights, or trim overgrown shrubbery, it can lead to a pedestrian accident.
+- Government negligence: A government entity failing to maintain crosswalks and traffic lights or trim overgrown shrubbery can lead to a pedestrian accident.
 The government entity can be held liable in these instances.

 - Backing: Many accidents occur when a motorist backs out of a parking space or driveway without checking first to see if a pedestrian is crossing behind them.